Glossary

 Remote patient monitoring

 Provider is using technology to collect information about a patient's health.
-Example: Insulin pump reporting blood glucose readings to a health care provider; vital signs such as blood pressure readings or weight.
+Example: Insulin pump reporting blood glucose readings to a healthcare provider; vital signs such as blood pressure readings or weight.

 Rheumatology